lowrycito/handbook/pages/study-manual-general-handbook.md

       * 29.5.6.
 Services for Those Who Are Not Members of the ChurchLatter-day Saints meet together to worship, edify each other, and teach and learn the gospel.
     * 29.6.
 Prayers in Church MeetingsLatter-day Saints meet together to worship, edify each other, and teach and learn the gospel.
     * 29.7.
 Streaming Meetings and Holding Virtual MeetingsLatter-day Saints meet together to worship, edify each other, and teach and learn the gospel.
+    * 29.8.
+Photographs and Video Recordings of MeetingsLatter-day Saints meet together to worship, edify each other, and teach and learn the gospel.
   * 30\.
 Callings in the Church

     * 30.0.
 IntroductionThe Lord calls men and women to serve in the Church through inspired invitations from His servants.
 These opportunities to serve are known as callings.